 Incorporating localization into your website development in an agile manner has several advantages.
 Translations aren’t just done once and delivered at the end of the development cycle.
 Instead, they are translated as the web pages and content are being developed.
 This means that once new updates are released, translators or localization teams can simultaneously work on the localization of the changes happening on your website.

 The easiest way to incorporate website localization into your workflow is through integrations with your CMS.
-You’re probably already using CMS for your blog or other parts of your website, like WordPress or Contentful.
+You’re probably already using CMS for your blog or other parts of your website, like WordPress, Contentful, Hubspot or Webflow.

 - With WordPress, setting up your integration is as simple as downloading the Lokalise plugin.
 Import the content for translation from WordPress to Lokalise in a matter of seconds, and pull it back once the translation is ready.
 No more spreadsheets or tons of emails – assign tasks and automate notifications when certain actions are completed.